xlnsresearch/xlns/docs/source/xlnstorch/error_analysis.rst

     xlnstorch.viz.plot_staircase(ax, [4, 6, 8], -60, 60)
     plt.show()

-:func:`viz.plot_spacing_heatmap` vizualizes the spacing of representations of LNS numbers across different precisions.
+:func:`viz.plot_spacing_heatmap` visualizes the spacing of representations of LNS numbers across different precisions.
 This helps understand how LNS numbers are distributed and how precision affects their representation.